 How to apply:

-Proposals are due by March 15, 2021, and must include the following documents in PDF format:
+Proposals are due by January 21st, and must include the following documents combined into one PDF:

 - A project description (no more than four pages (in 12-point type), including figures and budget justification);

 - A budget indicating how the requested funds would be expended and listing resources sought or acquired from other sources, using this budget form;